Frequently Asked Questions

 - Procedural Qualifiers which are related to deviations from the method or standard operating procedure of the laboratory

 - “P” means the gas chromatograph or high performance liquid chromatography confirmation criteria was exceeded.
 The relative percent difference was greater than 40% and less than 100% between the 2 analytical results (25% for pesticides under the EPA’s contract laboratory program protocols.
 This applies only to dual column analytical methods that do not produce additional qualitative data.
 It may mean that interference exists on one of the columns.
-If that can be verified on one of the columns the result from the other column is reported.
-If no interferences can be identified, the higher of the 2 results is reported.
+If that can be verified on one of the columns, the result from the other column is reported.
+If no interferences can be identified, the higher of the two results is reported.
 Confirmation results with greater than 100% relative percent difference result in an “i” flag on the lower concentration.